SpellarBot/open-data-catalog/datasets/8zea-kwnt.md

 ## Description

 1995-2017.
 Centers for Disease Control and Prevention (CDC).
 State Tobacco Activities Tracking and Evaluation (STATE) System.
-E-Cigarette Legislation?Youth Access.
+E-Cigarette Legislation—Youth Access.
 The STATE System houses current and historical state-level legislative data on tobacco use prevention and control policies.
 Data are reported on a quarterly basis.
 Data include information related to restrictions, enforcement and penalties associated with the sale of e-cigarettes to youth through retail sales and vending machines.

 ## Columns